Pre-Professional Programs

 Dentistry

 Students can complete the pre-dentistry requirements for the College of Dentistry at the University of Saskatchewan at the University of Regina.
-Students are eligible to apply to the College of Dentistry after two academic years each consisting of two standard academic terms of eight consecutive months (September to April).
+Students are eligible to apply to the College of Dentistry after three academic years, and must take a full course load from September to April each year (five courses per semester).
 Specific courses are required.
 All applicants must take the Dental Aptitude Test administered by the Canadian Dental Association.
 Pre-dentistry courses completed at the University of Regina can be used toward a variety of programs at the University of Regina.

 Law